arbor-sim/arbor/doc/cpp/interconnectivity.rst

     .. cpp:member:: network_label_dict dict

-        Label dictionary for named selecations and values.
+        Label dictionary for named selections and values.

 .. function:: generate_network_connections(recipe, context, decomp)

         Generate network connections from the network description in the recipe.
-Only generates connections with local gids in the domain composition as target.
-Does not include connections from the "connections_on" recipe function.
+Only generates connections with local gids in the domain composition as the target.
+Does not include connections from the ``connections_on`` recipe function.

 .. function:: generate_network_connections(recipe)